The word NFT probably isn’t new to you by now…

 Example 1: Music

 As an artist, you release music.
-If you’d like to release a song you have two options at this moment: You release with a label or you do it yourself.
+If you’d like to release a song you have two options at this moment: You release it with a label or you do it yourself.
 Most labels are lacking to provide value to your release at this moment, that’s why DIY releases are becoming more popular every year.

 If you release music by yourself, you will own 100% of all the rights.
 If you release it with a label, chances are pretty big that you’ve signed away 50 to 70% of those rights and therefore income.

 Now let’s say you would release your music by yourself and sell it as an NFT through a platform like Royal from 3Lau.
-This would mean that you are basically selling royalty parts of your release towards your fans which puts your fan in the position of having the opportunity to invest in you.
+This would mean that you are basically selling royalty parts of your release to your fans which puts your fan in the position of having the opportunity to invest in you.
 It’s simple… If you grow, they grow.

 Fans are able to show their support directly to the artist by buying the NFT (and therefore buying some sort of equity in the artist).
 If a fan believes that you will become bigger in the future, buying an NFT at an earlier stage becomes really interesting.
 So it becomes really important for the artist to prove that they are a great investment.
 That they will do anything to grow.